Certifying Nord Stream 2 poses no threat to gas supply to EU -Germany | Headlines

 Certifying Nord Stream 2 poses no threat to gas supply to EU -Germany

-"In its analysis the Federal Economy Ministry concludes that granting certification is not threatening security of gas supply to the Federal Republic of Germany and the European Union," the ministry said in a statement.
-It said it has submitted its analysis to the regulator following discussions with neighbouring EU countries, adding Italy, Austria, Poland, Czech Republic, Hungary, Estonia, Latvia and Lithuania had all been given an opportunity to consult.

-Allowing the controversial Nord Stream 2 pipeline to pump Russian gas to Germany will not threaten supplies to Europe's largest economy and the European Union, the German Economy Ministry said on Tuesday.
+Allowing Nord Stream 2 to pump Russian gas to Germany will not threaten supplies to the European Union, the German Economy Ministry said on Tuesday, clearing a major hurdle for the disputed pipeline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)